AxaFrance/SlimFaas/README.md

             #  value: "redis-ha-haproxy:6379"
             - name: MOCK_REDIS
               value: "true"
-            # If your are not on kubernetes for example docker-compose, you can use this env variable, you will loose auto-scale
+            # If your are not on kubernetes for example docker-compose, you can use this env variable, but you will lose auto-scale
             #- name: MOCK_KUBERNETES_FUNCTIONS
             #  value: "{\"Functions\":[{\"Name\":\"kubernetes-bootcamp1\",\"NumberParallelRequest\":1}]}"
           resources: